 Another way to improve performance is with the help of a staggered wheelset.
 Wider wheels in the rear of your vehicle will give you more traction when both braking and accelerating.

 Furthermore, performance upgrades, like aftermarket superchargers, intakes, and exhaust systems, are great ways to improve your vehicle.
 Just know that any significant upgrades to your engine will demand that you tune your car to prevent engine damage.

-A final change you can make to improve your vehicle’s handling is to keep an eye on your vehicle’s tire pressure using a gauge.
+A final change you can make to improve your vehicle’s handling is to keep an eye on your vehicle’s tires.
+Check our guide to the best tire pressure gauges for racing.
 It sounds simple, and it is, but drivers often overlook it.

 Weather changes drastically alter your tire pressure, and unless you’re keeping an eye on it, you’re losing traction every time you step in your vehicle.